BrunProgramming/goxt/README.md

 <h1 style="text-align">
     Goxt a laravel inspired framework written in <a href="https://go.dev">Golang</a>
-    <br>Very thanks to gin-tonic and aymerick I use gin for the http and raymond for the template parsing without his modules create this project was not possible
 </h1>

+## Very thanks to gin-gonic and aymerick I use gin for the http and raymond for the template parsing without his modules create this project was not possible
 ## Quick start

 install